Stanford defense rests without calling Stanford

 His trial began on January 23 in federal court in Houston.
 Prosecutors presented a series of witnesses, including former chief financial officer James Davis, who said that Stanford was deeply involved in running the bank.
 In their defense, Stanford's attorneys have sought to portray their client as aloof from day-to-day decisions, blaming Davis, who has pleaded guilty to fraud, and others for any wrongdoing.

-Whether Stanford would actually testify in his own defense had been a big question hanging over the trial, ever since his lawyers said that Stanford wanted to tell his side of the story.
+Whether Stanford would actually testify in his own defense had been a big question hanging over the trial.
+His lawyers said at the beginning of the trial that Stanford wanted to tell his side of the story.

-But criminal defense attorneys said that letting defendants testify is very risky because it leaves them open to tough questions from prosecutors.
+But criminal defense attorneys said that letting a defendant testify is very risky because it puts their credibility with the jury on the line and it leaves them open to tough questions from prosecutors.

+It could also have put Stanford's reputation for having a fiery temper to the test.
+Throughout the trial, former employees testified about their boss being very quick to anger.

-On Monday afternoon, his attorneys asked Judge David Hittner for more time to decide whether their client would take the stand, but Hittner refused.
+Stanford's attorneys on Monday afternoon asked Judge David Hittner for more time to decide whether their client would take the stand, but Hittner refused.
 "There has been ample time for discussion," the judge said.

 Stanford then met with his 82-year-old mother, Sammie Stanford, and a former employee, Evelyn Saravia, outside the courtroom.
-His mother had not been in court since earlier in the trial, while Saravia has attended every day of the trial and Stanford has often communicated with her using hand signals.
+Saravia has attended every day of the trial and Stanford has often communicated with her using hand signals.

-After the break, Stanford attorney Robert Scardino told the court the defense had called its final witness.
+Stanford attorney Robert Scardino then told the court the defense had called its final witness.
 "Your honor, the defense rests," Scardino said.

 Hittner said closing arguments would be held on Wednesday.